ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Registration Policies

 Registration Policies refer to additional checks over and above the Mandatory Registration Checks that are performed before a Signed Statement is registered to the Verifiable Data Structure.
-For consistency across implementations, Transparency Services MUST maintain Registration Policies.
+To enable audit-ability, Transparency Services MUST maintain Registration Policies.

 Beyond the mandatory Registration checks, the scope of additional checks, including no additional checks, is up to the implementation.